Henderson Gleaner: History

 When the newspaper dropped the word "Journal" from its masthead on April 27, 1973, it also changed the print to lower case, as "the gleaner".
 It renamed so until August 10, 1997, when the name returned to upper case, as "The Gleaner."

 The newspaper constructed a new office and printing plant at 455 Klutey Park Plaza in the city suburbs, relocating there in 1976.
 In 1986, Walt and Martha Dear and their children bought The Gleaner, several other western Kentucky weekly newspapers, and a small radio station in Franklin, Kentucky, from the rest of their family.
 They later also acquired the Union County Advocate in Morganfield, Kentucky.

 In 1997, the Dear family sold The Gleaner and other media holdings to the A. H. Belo Corp., a Texas media company that owns The Dallas Morning News.
 Belo had purchased The Messenger-Inquirer in nearby Owensboro a year earlier.
 Belo subsequently decided that the two Kentucky newspapers were not core to their business of operating newspapers and television stations in larger high-growth markets, particularly in the Southwest and Pacific Northwest.

 Belo sold The Gleaner to Scripps in 2000, making it a sister paper to the Evansville Courier & Press.
 Like Belo, the Courier and E. W. Scripps left The Gleaner editorially independent, although Henderson readers later criticized the decision to merge The Gleaner and Courier & Press classified advertising.
 The Gleaner's website is merged into a separate section on the Courier & Press Website.

 In 2015, Scripps withdrew from the newspaper business to focus on broadcasting.
 It sold its newspapers, including The Gleaner, to the newly formed Journal Media Group on April 1, 2015.

 Gannett acquired Journal Media Group effective April 8, 2016.
 Gleaner staff-written stories are now labeled as being associated with the USA TODAY Network, which references Gannett's flagship newspaper, USA Today.

+The Gleaner's last office in Henderson, Kentucky was at 455 Klutey Park Plaza Drive.
+The building is now home to a nonprofit service youth with mental health issues.